Israel-Gaza crisis: Pro-Palestinian rallies gather in German cities | DW | 15.05.2021

 Pro-Palestinian demonstrations are taking place in Germany's capital Berlin, Cologne, Hamburg and other cities on Saturday.

-A court in Frankfurt overturned the city's attempt to ban one pro-Palestinan demo on the grounds that protest bans can only be declared once "milder means," such as rules imposed on the demonstrators, have been exhausted.
+A court in Frankfurt overturned the city's attempt to block one protest on the grounds that bans can only be declared once "milder means," such as rules imposed on the demonstrators, have been exhausted.

-Frankfurt city authorities had argued that the planned demo endangered public safety, and that it could become the "starting point for antisemitic statements, threats and acts."
-Several antisemitic incidents have been reported in Frankfurt in the past few days.
+City authorities had argued that the planned protest could endanger public safety and could become the "starting point for antisemitic statements, threats and acts."
+Several such incidents have been reported in Frankfurt in the past few days.

-Two opposing demos also appeared in Leipzig's city center on Saturday afternoon.
+Opposing protests were also happening in Leipzig's city center on Saturday afternoon.
 Police said that around 500 people took part in a pro-Palestinian demo, facing an estimated 200 people at a pro-Israel protest.
 A police spokesman told the dpa news agency that the atmosphere had briefly flared between the two sides, but had subsequently calmed down.

 Around 120 people also gathered in the Neukölln district of Berlin on Saturday in the early afternoon, marching to the district's town hall waving Palestinian flags.
 Police said the march passed peacefully.